Tiberiusloc/robogersneighborhood/README.md

 Test 2: "It should recognize the number 2 in a multiple number string and still return the output "boop"
 Code:
-  const input = "27"
+  const input = "27";
   includesNumbers(input);
+Expected Outcome: "Boop"

+Test 3: "It should recognize the number 1 in a multiple number string and still return the output "Beep"
+Code:
+  const input = "17";
+  includesNumbers(input);
-Expected Outcome:
+Expected Outcome: "Beep"